Fluidification of entanglements by a DNA bending protein

-Intriguingly, by plotting the ratio of the viscosity measured after and before the addition of IHF, $\eta_{\rm IHF}/\eta_0$, we observe that the measured speed up depends on the average length of the DNA fragments as $\eta_{\rm IHF}/\eta_0 \sim l^{-0.5}$ (Fig.~\ref{fig:panel-ihf-dna-length}d).
-To understand this we have performed MD simulations of entangled polymers of different length (see SI).
+Intriguingly, by plotting the ratio of the viscosity measured after and before IHF, $\eta_{\rm IHF}/\eta_0$, we observe that the speed up scales with the average length of the DNA fragments as $\eta_{\rm IHF}/\eta_0 \sim l^{-0.5}$ (Fig.~\ref{fig:panel-ihf-dna-length}d).
+To understand this we have performed MD simulations of entangled polymers of different length (see SM).
 We found that in the regime investigated in this work the entanglement length $N_e$ has a dependence on the polymer length $N$.
-More specifically, by adding IHF the entanglement length increases, and the system thus needs longer chains to in the fully entangled regime yielding a scaling $N_{e,IHF}/N_{e,0} \sim N^{1/4}$.
-Since the viscosity can be estimated as $\eta = G_e \tau = G_e \tau_e (N/N_e)^3 \sim N_e^{-2}$, this implies that the ratio, $\eta_{IHF}/\eta_0 \sim (N_{e,0}/N_{e,IHF})^{2} \sim N^{-0.5}$ in line with Fig.~\ref{fig:panel-ihf-dna-length}d.
+More specifically, by adding IHF the entanglement length increases, and the system thus needs longer chains to enter the fully entangled regime.
+This yields an effective scaling $N_{e,\text{IHF}}/N_{e,0} \sim N^{1/4}$ (see SM).
+Since the viscosity can be estimated as $\eta = G_e \tau = G_e \tau_e (N/N_e)^3 \sim N_e^{-2}$, this implies that the ratio, $\eta_{\text{IHF}}/\eta_0 \sim (N_{e,0}/N_{e,\text{IHF}})^{2} \sim N^{-0.5}$ in line with Fig.~\ref{fig:panel-ihf-dna-length}d.

-Extrapolating this result to 4.6 Mbp long genomic DNA with about 1 IHF every 100 bp, we expect a reduction in viscosity $\eta_{\rm IHF}/\eta_0 \leq 0.01$, suggesting an effective fludification of \emph{E. coli} nucleoid viscosity of about 2 orders of magnitude with respect to the control case without IHF.
-Arguably, the contribution of other DNA-binding proteins and genome topology may affect this estimation.
-In the future we will thus investigate synergistic effects between different NAPs and how IHF modulates entanglement in even more realistic DNA environments made by circular supercoiled DNA. \paragraph{Conclusions -- } We here combine large scale simulations and microrheology on entangled DNA samples to quantify the impact of IHF in crowded and entangled conditions.
-We discovered that a simple model accounting for DNA kinking by IHF can recapitulate the speed up observed in our experiments.
-We note that we do not observe evidence of DNA bridging by IHF as instead suggested by single-molecule work~\cite{Yoshua2021}.
-To examine this in more detail, in the future we will consider the effect of multivalent cations and non-canonical DNA structures such as Holliday junctions, which may be present in extracellular DNA~\cite{Devaraj2019}.
+By extrapolating this result to 4.6 Mbp long genomic DNA with about 1 IHF every 100 bp, we expect a reduction in viscosity $\eta_{\rm IHF}/\eta_0 \leq 0.01$, suggesting an effective fludification of {\it E. coli} nucleoid viscosity of about 2 orders of magnitude with respect to the case without IHF.
+The contribution of other NAPs, transcription factors and genome topology (e.g., supercoiling~\cite{smrek2021topological}) will likely affect this estimation and we hope to shed light into these other factors in future works.